Contents

 What Is Crisis Communication?

-The key elements of effective crisis communication are:
+Key elements of effective crisis communication include:

 - A designated crisis communication team